barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 * Try building with a single thread.
 Resource limits or timeouts can lead to incomplete compilation, resulting in errors.

 * Ensure that you have a compiler that can build ANTs.
-The [ANTs Travis page](https://travis-ci.org/ANTsX/ANTs) has a list of compilers that can build the latest code.
+The [ANTs Travis page](https://travis-ci.org/ANTsX/ANTs) has a list of compilers that are known to build the latest code.

+* If using system ITK or VTK, try a SuperBuild.
+Through the efforts of developers and contributors, ANTs tries to keep up with the innovations and C++ implementation updates in ITK.
+This means the ITK version required by ANTs changes fairly frequently and is often not backwards compatible.

 ## Compilation fails or run time errors occur with "Illegal Instruction" errors